andraugust/andraugust.github.io/neural-style-transfer.md

 $$\frac{1}{K^2}\sum_{ij}{(G_{ij} - \tilde{G}_{ij}(D))^2}$$

 with respect to the destination image $$D$$.
+The factor $$K^2$$ is there because this is an average.

 But why this definition of style matrix?
 The authors don't provide an answer, and a look around the internet suggests no clear consensus.
-I like to think it's because if instead of making the $$G$$s match we directly make the conv output match, then we'd find ourselves constructing the destination image to be pixel-for-pixel equal to the source image.
+I like to think it's because if instead of making the $$G$$s match we directly make the conv output match, then we'd find ourselves constructing a destination image that's pixel-for-pixel equal to the source image.
 This suggests that maybe we should try instead to reconstruct the _relationship_ between conv outputs, instead of exact values.
-Dot products are a good candidate for measuring relationship because they calculate the angle between two vectors, so if we reconstruct all angles between conv vectors then maybe we'll reconstruct the style of the source image and still maintain the content of the destination image.
-Of course the real explanation for why $$G$$ is defined this way is that it works, so we'll stick with it and do some experiments of our own :)
+Dot products are a good candidate for measuring relationship because they calculate angle between vectors, so if we reconstruct all angles between conv vectors then maybe we'll reconstruct the style of the source image and still maintain the content of the destination image.
+Of course the real explanation for why $$G$$ is defined this way is because it works, so we'll stick with it and do some experiments of our own :)

 ## Implementation